RemyTulliiCorp/Project_CS/README.md

-Our app will be coded on the file named "project.py".
+Our app is coded on the file named "project.py".

-Paste the name of the libraries that you imported on libraries.txt

-Paste your Spoonacular and Edamam API keys in the file api_keys.py so that we can exceed the daily limit by using multiple keys.

-Request.py is a file that contains Edamam api_key request
+The file named api_keys contains several API keys in order to exceed the daily limit Request.py is a file that contains the request function.